Zipcoder/reveal-slides.tcus/md/springboot/spring-mockito.md

 -

+#Mocking in Tests

+Components often depend on accessing external systems, when implemented in production.

+Because of this, we need a way to isolate tests on the functionality of features without needing to bring the entire class heirarchy for the tests to work.

+We can insert Mockito mocks into Spring Beans for unit testing by using dependency injection, thus allowing us to introduce that isolation.

+-

 ## Mocking in Tests

 Regardless of whether or not as class is available to you, it is always better to write tests assuming that dependencies will always function exactly as expected.